Pulecz/savegames/CitiesSkylines/regal_hills_cannville/mayor_log.md

 Therefore geothermal heating was introduced and now there is need to upgrade a looot of pipes.

 Seems like main traffic line through city is getting too many cars.
 Some huge roundabouts should be introduced.

+# 2017/10/13

+Friday the 13th, lets see..

+Things are fine, we are making money!
+Some complaints of not enough customers or not enough products, meh.

+# 2017/20/10

+Accidently disabled despawning of vehicles, last time, resulting in terror.
+Graves are full, build more of those burning places.
+Some fire houses, some fillings of the areas and mainly starting to build some "outter highway" which should also help some of the industrial traffic.